 It's Kale Day, kale lovers!
-Yep, its a thing, and our co-founder Erica is all about breaking down what is so freaking great about kale.
+Yep, its a thing, and my business partner Autumn Bear, MS, L.Ac is all about breaking down what is so freaking great about kale.
 Enjoy!

 Kale is a crop that has risen to fame and glory over the past few years.
 It has risen to prime popularity here in the US and is now regaled in every juice shop from New York to San Fancisco.
 There is much to appreciate about this mighty fine leafy green but there are some precautions that should be taken too.
 It is no doubt a super food, but is it super for you?

 Kale, Botanically, belongs to the “cabbage” (Brassica) family.
 Other common vegetables in this family are broccoli, cauliflower, brussels sprouts, etc. Due to it's richness in nutrients, it has a host of medicinal benefits and is an amazing food for the protection from vitamin-A deficiency, osteoporosis, iron-deficiency anemia, and believed to protect from cardiovascular diseases and colon and prostate cancers (for further details see http://www.nutrition-and-you.com/kale.html)

 In Chinese Medicine, nutrient dense vegetables are vital to aid in building blood which is a crucial part of our circulatory, reproductive and cognitive systems.
 We need rich blood, one of the yin components in our body, to cool excess heat which can get out of control and cause everything from rapid digestion, to skin inflammation, to cancer cell development.
 Blood is also where we store our emotions and our history so ample blood in the body will keep our emotions even and metered.
 If we become blood deficient we are more likely to show outward expressions of emotions such as anger, anxiety, fear etc. If we don't have enough blood to house the emotions, they have nowhere to go and then they have to go outward!